 It’s been so beautiful to see the U.S. come together over racial issues and to see non-black people have “aha” moments.
 We need more of that kind of self-reflection to make corrections in a culture that many have accepted as the regular way of life.

 We as black artists simply ask to “level the playing field” in a country that claims, “Liberty and justice for all.”
-That is what what mean when we say, “Black Lives Matter.”
-We want our lives and unique voices to matter just as much as everyone else’s, and that includes having diversity in the bridal industry.
+That is what we mean when we say, “Black Lives Matter.”
+We want our lives and unique voices to matter just as much as everyone else’s, and that includes having diversity in the bridal industry by hiring more diverse models and promoting black owned businesses.
 Being able to have the same equality as others is why black lives matter to me.

 Another way to support black lives and diversity in the bridal industry is to support black-owned businesses.
 Check out these amazing black-owned bridal boutiques below that partner with Maggie Sottero: